MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

  - *Solution* When we create participant we also need to create performance by default

  - Point diffrential NaN value error handle
+ - have some problem with input value - need to set previous value

 # After updating this first thing need to learn is deploy MERN